geoschem/GCClassic/docs/source/gcclassic-user-guide/rundir-carbon.rst

 #######################################################

-The process of creating run directories for the GEOS-Chem specialty simulations is similar to that as listed in Example 1 above.
-However, the number of menus that you need to select from will likely be fewer than for the full-chemistry simulation.
+The process of creating run directories for the GEOS-Chem specialty simulations is similar to that of the :ref:`previous example
+<rundir-ex-fullchem>`.
+But the number of menus that you need to select
+from will likely be fewer than for the full-chemistry simulation.
 We'll use the carbon gases simulation as an example.

 #.
 Navigate to the :file:`GCClassic` superproject folder and get a
    directory listing: